A Tale of Magic...: Plot

 In all four kingdoms, magic is outlawed; practitioners and those associated are usually punished with death.
 In the Southern Kingdom, a fairy named Madame Weatherberry requests King Champion's approval for a school of magic.
 She convinces him by saying magic is not bad but witchcraft is and that he could use magic to stop the "northern conflict".
 He eventually accepts, letting her recruit two children.

-Women in the Southern Kingdom are stripped of all rights, including those related to reading.
-However, 14-year-old Brystal Evergreen loves to do so and takes many risks.
+Women in the Southern Kingdom are stripped of all rights, including those related to reading, but 14-year-old Brystal Evergreen loves to do so and takes many risks.
 Later, Brystal becomes a maid at the library, wanting to read books.
-After many close calls, Brystal finds a "Justice-only" section where she learns of those who defied the Justices and were killed as a result.
-She finds a book on magic, discovering she can perform it.
-However, she is caught by the librarian and is sent to the Bootstrap Correctional Facility.
+After many close calls, Brystal finds a "Justice-only" section of banned books where she learns of those who defied the Justices and were killed as a result.
+She finds a book on magic, discovering she can perform it, but is caught by the librarian and is sent to the Bootstrap Correctional Facility.
 Later, Madame Weatherberry arrives and recruits Brystal to her school.
-Along the way, Xanthous Hayfield, who specializes in fire and accidentally killed his father, and Emeralda Stone, who specializes in gems and was raised by dwarves, are recruited.
+Along the way, Xanthous Hayfield, who specializes in fire and accidentally killed his father, and Emeralda Stone, who specializes in gems and was raised by dwarves in a cave, are recruited.

-At Madame Weatherberry's school, they meet Tangerina Turkin and Skylene Lavenders.
+At Madame Weatherberry's school, they meet Tangerina Turkin and Skylene Lavenders, who are her apprentices.
 They are later joined by Lucy Goose who has a "specialty for trouble" and whom Brystal makes friends with.
 During classes, Brystal struggles to unlock her magic properly, leading to Madame Weatherberry giving her a wand.
 After Brystal is nearly killed, Madame Weatherberry decides to begin teaching protection classes and reveals to Brystal she has been leaving the school to fight the Snow Queen who has been causing blizzards in the Northern Kingdom.
 If Madame Weatherberry perishes, she wants Brystal to succeed her.
 Madame Weatherberry leaves again and, finally, Brystal tells the others what Madame Weatherberry is doing, and they set off to help her.